imsb226/elec5305_project_540473182/README.md

 ## Status

-> WIP – interfaces and experiments may still change.
+**Completed.**
+Code and experiments correspond to the project report and the results listed below.

 ---